teochewthunder/covid-dashboard/README.md

 This is total proportion of statistics for that month.

 ## Bar Chart
-This is total statistics for that mnth compared to total of entire dataset.
+This is total statistics for that month compared to total of entire dataset.

 ## Styling
 `colSG`, `colMW`, `colImports` and `colDeaths` are CSS styles that determine the colors used by the various data points - `outline`, `fill` and `color` properties.